Leonie-Winter/contact-manager/README.md

 # Contact Manager
-A full programm written in python with custom tkinter
+fully written in python with custom tkinter
 ---

 **To start application simply clone repo and run main.py**